eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### The agent enqueues create workload operations with unfulfilled inter-workload dependencies
+#### Agent enqueues create with unfulfilled add conditions
-`swdd~agent-enqueues-pending-create-workload-operations~1`
+`swdd~agent-enqueues-unfulfilled-create~1`

 Status: approved

-When the WorkloadScheduler receives a new create `WorkloadOperation`, and the workload has at least one inter-workload dependency and the workload has at least one unfulfilled `AddCondition` from one of its inter-workload dependencies, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.
+When the WorkloadScheduler handles an create `WorkloadOperation`, and the workload has at least one inter-workload dependency and the workload has at least one unfulfilled `AddCondition` from one of its inter-workload dependencies, then the WorkloadScheduler shall:

-Rationale: A workload having inter-workload dependencies shall only be created when its configured dependencies have the expected workload states specified in the `AddCondition`.
+* put the create `WorkloadOperation` into a waiting queue
+* report the workload state `Pending(WaitingToStart)`

 Tags:
 - WorkloadScheduler